 Mindfulness of the breath.
 Focusing on and being attentive to each part of the in breath and the out breath.
 Consciously dropping attention on our thinking mind, to being fully attentive and focusing on this breath.
 Allowing this breath to fill the mind.
 Breath practice helps us to be free from reactivity which arises out of fear, anger, confusion and stress.
 When mindfulness of breathing is established, concentration of mind increases and a greater depth of awareness is possible, this facilitates seeing clearly into the nature of things or the nature of reality.
 Awareness of breathing offers a bridge between the mind/body relationships, and also allows clarity of our various states of mind.

 Walking Meditation (Kinhin) Between each twenty five minute period of sitting meditation we practice formal walking meditation.
 We walk in a slow, mindful manner and our awareness is directed to each step as it makes contact with the floor.
 Each step in walking meditation is cultivating a step of peace and presence.
 Often in our lives we tend to walk unmindfully, we walk to the shops, to the car, to the office etc with a list of things to do for the day and tend to switch into an automatic pilot way of walking.
 When we cultivate mindful walking we don’t walk to get anywhere, we just walk for the pure experience of walking.
-Clasp your hands with right hand in a loose fist and left hand over right, hold with lower arms at right angle to body; keep your back and neck straight and eyes lowered, looking about a metre in front.
+Clasp your hands with right hand in a loose fist and left hand over right, hold with lower arms at right angle to body; keep your back and neck straight and eyes open and lowered, looking about a metre in front.
 Walking meditation can also be practiced when you are alone at home or out bush walking, etc.

 Koan Practice One of the most alluring and striking aspects of the Zen Way is the practice of koans.
-Koans are a device used to remove barriers to enlightenment, and are a means for us to awaken to our true nature.
+Koans are a device used to remove barriers to Enlightenment, and are a means for us to awaken to our true nature.
 The koan path continues after awakening, for it is through further koan work that we learn to embody and express our awakening, and to finally transcend it.
 Sometimes Koans are in the form of a story, sometimes a poem, sometimes simply a question, such as “Who is hearing that sound?”
 The use of a question encourages us to develop inquiring spirit.
 Koans cannot be resolved by logical reasoning, but only by awakening to a deeper level of mind.
 A student doing koan study normally works with a teacher.
 The chapter “The Koan Mu” in Robert Aitken Roshi’s book “Taking the Path of Zen” is an excellent introduction to koan study.

-MEDITATION: 10 TIPS Although a great number of people try meditation at some point in their lives, small percentages actually stick with it for the long-term.
-This is unfortunate, and a possible reason is that many beginners do not allow themselves the mindset needed to make the practice sustainable.
+MEDITATION: 10 TIPS Although a great number of people try meditation at some point in their lives, small percentages actually stick with it for the long-term; this is unfortunate, and a possible reason is that many beginners do not allow themselves the mindset needed to make the practice sustainable.
 Meditation is an absolutely wonderful practice, but can be difficult in the beginning.
 Use the tips below to help maintain your practice .

 1) Meditate every day.
-Prioritise & Commit.
+Prioritize & Commit.
 Early morning is an ideal time to practice: it is quieter, your mind is not filled with the usual clutter, and there is less chance you will be disturbed.
 Make it a habit to get up half an hour earlier to meditate; but if you only have evenings or during the day times available, then sit then.
 At the beginning commit to sit at least 15 to 20 minutes each day, whatever amount of time that is achievable, and stick with that.
 Once the regular practice is established then you can then extend. .
 The value comes from continued actual daily practice.
 Daily participation is needed and a commitment to what is important.

 2) Pick a specific room in your home to meditate.
 And find a quiet time each day.